CAN-Lab-Fudan/Epidemic-Transmission/README.md

 # ViralDynamics

 ## 1. Introduction
 **ViralDynamics** is a Python framework specifically developed for the simulation and analysis of epidemic spreading on complex networks.
-The framework combines several essential functionalities, including contact network modeling, epidemic trend forecasting, epidemic analysis under continuous time, and prevention and control strategy design.
+The framework combines several essential functionalities, including **TeNet** for real-time network modeling with large-scale WiFi data, **SubTrack** for trajectory planning using vast metro swipe card data, **TaHiP** for higher-order dynamics prediction, an **ε-SIS** dynamics simulation tool, and **EvoVax** for immunization game evolution analysis based on social perception.
 This tutorial aims to help you get started.
 By completing this tutorial, you will discover the core functionalities of **ViralDynamics**.

 Key features of **ViralDynamics** include:
 1. **Contact Network Modeling**: We use the FudanWiFi13 as a case study to give a modeling approach for constructing a temporal contact network.
 Allows users to create dynamic networks that represent interactions within a population, simulating disease spread across different types of connections.